-8. Academic misconduct
+8. Academic integrity

 In addition to the areas of academic misconduct outlined in this section, offences involving civil or criminal law involving academic work or materials are subject to penalties under this procedure.
 Students should also be aware that other types of misconduct may be dealt with by the college under other procedures, such as the Student Code of Conduct procedure, the Information Technology Acceptable Use procedure, the Ontario Human Rights Code or the Criminal Code of Canada.

-Under the Freedom of Information and Protection of Privacy Act, 1990, respondents have the right to know that information has been collected about them.
+Under the Freedom of Information and Protection of Privacy Act 1990, respondents have the right to know that information has been collected about them.
 If any action is to be taken against respondents in an area of academic misconduct, the respondents have the right to know the allegations against them and enough information about the complaint to be able to defend themselves.

 8.1 Types of academic misconduct

 Cheating is the use of inappropriate, prohibited or unacknowledged materials, information or aids in any academic work.
 The use of books, notes, electronic technology (including but not limited to calculators, cell phones, tablets, and voice and video recorders) and conversation with others is restricted or forbidden in many instances of academic work and their use constitutes cheating.
 Students may not request others (including commercial or free term-paper organizations) to conduct research or prepare any work for them.
-Students may not submit identical work, or portions thereof, more than once without prior approval.

 8.1.4 Facilitating academic misconduct